openstack-archive/rsd-virt-for-nova/doc/source/installation_guide.rst

     https://docs.openstack.org/devstack/latest/guides/single-machine.html

-Once you have set up your environment to deploy DevStack please refer to the below configuration instructions to enable the nova-rsd driver contained in this repo.
+Once you have set up your environment to deploy DevStack please refer to the below configuration instructions to enable the rsd-virt-for-nova driver contained in this repo.

 DevStack Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

 These configuration instructions provide directions for this minimal
-installation of the nova-rsd driver with OpenStack.
-It also assumes that you
+installation of the rsd-virt-for-nova driver with OpenStack.
+It also assumes
-already have setup and configured an RSD PODM that is communicating with
+that you already have setup and configured an RSD PODM that is communicating
-available composable compute systems, via one or more PSMEs.
+with available composable compute systems, via one or more PSMEs.

   ..
 Note::